thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

     * It stays closely in the domains of interesting and important problems
     * It provides a rigorous analysis and experiments to support the mental idea.

+* Doing great science pretty much requires building a personal brand.
+To do so, you need to establish a few things: do good science, smart, have a point of view and vision for the field, and people should read your work and listen to you.

 <!-- # 5 rules to make an actual progress
 * Think hard
 * Realistic by proposing doable algorithms